LiJianhong-qwq/CP3407-Projects/README.md

 # CP3407-Projects

-1, Student Name-Jianhong Li: Doing all of this project
+Team Member-Jianhong Li: Doing all of this project
+The purpose of this project is to make users more aware of what they buy and avoid waste.